 The current version of the model is built using a broad set of secondary data sources.
-These include region-specific commercial fishing outputs in terms of value (DFO, 2020; NOAA, 2020a), wholesale value5 (AgriService BC, 2018; COAR, 2020), employment and wages6 (AK DLWD, 2020; Statistics Canada, 2020c), seafood trade (NOAA, 2020b; Statistics Canada, 2020a).
+These include region-specific commercial fishing outputs in terms of value (DFO, 2020; NOAA, 2020a), wholesale value5 (AgriService BC, 2018; COAR, 2020), employment and wages6 (AK DLWD, 2020; Statistics Canada, 2020c), out-of-state employment (Kreiger and Whitney, 2020), seafood trade (NOAA, 2020b; Statistics Canada, 2020a).
 Additional data are available on recreational harvest and participation in recreational angling (ADFG, 2020; RecFIN, 2020), subsistence and research harvest (IPHC, 2020a).
 More details on fisheries-related secondary data sources can be found in the economic study section on the IPHC website (subsection Fisheries-related economic statistics).